jennyvanlinh/jennyvanlinh/README.md

 - reading manga and webtoons
 - watching movies

-feel free to reach out to me via [linkedin](https://www.linkedin.com/in/jennyhvanlinh/). i'm open to data viz projects :D
+feel free to reach out to me via [linkedin](https://www.linkedin.com/in/jennyhvanlinh/) for anything data viz, including projects :D

 <!---
 jennyvanlinh/jennyvanlinh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.